kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 --------------

-## 7 Deploy a topic watcher
+## 7. Deploy a topic watcher

-This command will display any new data in the Kafka topic to the terminal.
+This command will display any new data in the Kafka topic used for our CDC pipeline to the terminal.

 If, for example, any table in the inventory database is modified, it will be reflected in this terminal.